sandy191020/LinkedIn-Smart-Greet/README.md

 ## 📜 License

+📜 License
-This project is open-sourced under the MIT License for personal, educational, and non-commercial use.
+This project is open-sourced under the MIT License.

+You are free to use, modify, and distribute this project.
+Attribution to the original author is required.

-For commercial use (including paid extensions, SaaS, or resale), please contact the author for a commercial license.
+For commercial usage inquiries, please contact the author.

 ---